I. The Beginning

 One executive told TheWrap Tsujihara and Emmerich “wanted to preserve their bonuses they would be paid before the merger,” and were worried that “if they pushed the movie, then their bonuses would have been pushed to the following year and they might not still be at the studio.”

 As a result, Justice League ended up as a rushed Frankenstein of a film with two contrasting styles mashed together that resulted in a disjointed mess and clearly delineated the two competing factions of those that watch DCEU films.
-Most critics praised Whedon’s parts and thought they should have been the entirety of the film — “most of what works in the movie feels linked to Whedon.”
+Most critics praised Whedon’s parts and thought they should have been the entirety of the film — “Much of what works in the DC superhero movie feels as if it can be more easily associated with Joss Whedon than director Zack Snyder.”

 Some outlets even pointed to the final shot of Clark ripping open his shirt to reveal the Superman logo — an iconic American image — as proof that Whedon could have made a brilliant Justice League on his own.
 After all, that scene is very bright and hopeful, no way Zack Snyder could have shot that.